 Blepharoplasty in India

-The meaning of blepharoplasty (pronounced BLEF-uh-roe-plas-tee) is about the reconstruction of eyelids.
+The Meaning of Blepharoplasty (pronounced BLEF-uh-roe-plas-tee) is about the reconstruction of eyelids.
 It is a procedure to improve the appearance of the eye region.
-Due to ageing, the eyelids stretch, and the supporting muscles start to weaken.
-Eventually, fat and excess skin start to accumulate above and below the eyelids, resulting in sagging eyebrows, eye bags, and droopy upper lids.
+As we age, the eyelids begin to stretch, and the supporting muscles weaken.
+Over time, fat and excess skin accumulate above and below the eyelids, leading to sagging eyebrows, droopy upper lids, and eye bags.
+Blepharoplasty surgery can effectively address these concerns, restoring a more youthful appearance to the eyes.

 Steps of Blepharoplasty Surgery